ernestoplaza/data-visualization-mandatory/README.md

   - [Project site](https://geoexamples.com/d3-composite-projections/)
   - [Github project](https://github.com/rveciana/d3-composite-projections)

-Let's install the library that contains this projections:
+Let's install the library that contains this projections.
+Write this in your terminal:

 ```bash
 npm install d3-composite-projections --save
 ```

 - Let's import it in our _index.ts_ (we will use require since we don't have typings).

+_./src/index.ts_

 ```diff
 import * as d3 from "d3";